AEGroyon/IT114L-Cinemate-FinalMP/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the Group 7 of IT114L.

 ## Acknowledgements

-- Special thanks to [contributors](CONTRIBUTORS.md) who have helped to improve this project.
+- Special thanks to Robinsons MovieWorld for the Movie descriptions.
-- Inspired by the need for a convenient and user-friendly online movie ticketing solution.
+- Special thanks to Sir Job Lipat for teaching us all the lessons and topics to create this project.